Category Archives: African American History

 This literary offering by Husband and wife team, Lesa Cline-Ransome and James E. Ransome tells the interesting story of Joseph Boulogne, Chevalier de Saint-George who was the son of a slave and Slave Owner on an island in the West Indies.
 He became a great musician who played for the King and Queen of France and inspired Mozart himself with his beautiful music.

-Click the picture to purchase on amazon.com
+Click here to purchase on amazon.com

 Black History: Music Picture Books